 Table of Contents

-Animals live on land and forests: Cow, dog, donkey, horse, lion, elephant, dear, rhinoceros, peacock.
+- Land and Forest Dwellers: Cow, dog, donkey, horse, lion, elephant, deer, rhinoceros, peacock.

-Crow: Crow makes its nest high up on a tree and it makes its nest using wire, wood, grass and twigs.
+• Crow: The crow makes its nest high up on a tree and it makes its nest using wire, wood, grass and twigs.

-Sparrow and Pigeon: These birds make their nest in the buildings usually.
-On the top of cupboard, behind a mirror, on a ventilator.
+• Sparrow and Pigeon: These birds make their nest in the buildings usually.
+On the top of the cupboard, behind a mirror, on a ventilator.

 • Tailor Bird: It makes its nest by weaving and stitching the leaves.
 It uses its sharp beak to stitch the leaves on a bush.
 It lays eggs in the fold of a leaf that it has made.